fsaltunyuva/fsaltunyuva.github.io/_posts/2025-12-27-Ray-Tracing-Adventure.md

 **Used CPU: AMD Ryzen 5 7640HS 6-Core Processor (4.30 GHz)*

 ---
-## dragon_new
+## teapot_roughness
-This render took nearly 4 hours, and when I was losing my faith, my ray tracer finally won its battle with 3.686.400 pixels :).
-So I wanted to place this render at the top of all other renders.
+This render took nearly 5.5 hours, and I still could not get the expected result (reason explained in Outputs part) :( but I wanted to place this render at the top of all other renders because of the time taken.

 _Time: 14394.7 s_
 <p align="center">